Tyreek Hill Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Matchup vs. Tennessee

-- Hill is averaging 77.8 receiving yards per game in four career matchups against the Titans, 6.7 fewer than his receiving yards prop bet over/under for Sunday's game (84.5).
+- In his four matchups against the Titans, Hill's 77.8 receiving yards average is 6.7 less than his over/under for Sunday's game (84.5).

-- Hill, in four matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- Hill has caught a touchdown pass versus the Titans twice, and had multiple TDs in one of those games.

-- The Titans are allowing 291.5 passing yards per game this season, the NFL's 25th-ranked pass defense.
+- The Titans have the NFL's 25th-ranked pass defense this season, allowing 291.5 yards per game through the air.

-- With 12 passing TDs allowed this year, the Titans defense is ranked 22nd in the league.
+- The Titans have given up 12 touchdowns through the air (2.0 per game).
+They are 22nd in the league in that category.

 Recent Performances

-- Hill put together a 76-yard performance against the Football Team last week on nine catches while being targeted 12 times and scoring one touchdown.
+- Against the Football Team last week, Hill was targeted 12 times and totaled 76 yards on nine receptions while scoring one touchdown.

-- Hill has 325 receiving yards on 27 catches (37 targets) with four touchdowns over his last three outings, averaging 108.3 yards per game.

 Hill's Kansas City Teammates